Panic (The Smiths song): Artwork and matrix message

 An image of a young Richard Bradford, known for his lead role as private eye McGill in the 1960s British TV adventure series Man in a Suitcase, features on the sleeve cover.

 Etching in the runout on the British 7" single reads "I DREAMT ABOUT STEW LAST NIGHT", a pun on a lyric from "Reel Around the Fountain" ("I dreamt about you last night"), while the 12" version did not have a matrix message.
-The German 12" runout reads reads "HANG THEM HIGH MONIKA/HANG THEM HIGH MONIKA".
+The German 12" runout reads "HANG THEM HIGH MONIKA/HANG THEM HIGH MONIKA".